SAP-samples/teched2023-AD263/exercises/ex3/README.md

 Name: CALM_INCIDENT_AD263-XXX (replace XXX with your group number)
 Type: HTTP
-Description: Incident for AD263-XXX (replace XXX with your group number) Proxy Type: Internet
+Description: Incident for AD263-XXX (replace XXX with your group number)
+URL: use the Url copied earlier to notepad
+Proxy Type: Internet
 Authentication: NoAuthentication
 ```